OnCrew vs voicemail

 Do I lose anything by replacing voicemail?

-You lose voicemail (which most callers do not use).
-You keep your business number, your call records, your ability to take direct calls when your team is available, and you can configure rules so OnCrew only answers when nobody on your team picks up first.
+You keep your business number, your call records, and your ability to take direct calls when your team is available.
+You can configure rules so OnCrew answers only when nobody on your team picks up first.

 Keep researching